FredrikCarlssn/Soulbound-Token/react-frontend/README.md

 The tokens are stored in the `Tokens` folder.
 This folder contains a JSON file with all the token templates, as well as an `img` folder for all media associated with each token template.

+## Smart Contract

+The smart contract address is stored in CONST.js in the source folder.
+The contract is link to to Etherscan is https://sepolia.etherscan.io/address/0xEC0502AdB6D7426Fd6531c33bb4832A352F0D58f

 ## Available Routes

 - `/` - The landing page of the application.